The pairings of the next round are out. You have around 18 hours to prepare against your upcoming opponent.

 Now that your database is updated, you open it, click on “player” on the top left, and type in the last name of your opponent in the search bar down left.

-Sadly you can’t search the FIDE identification Number.
+Sadly you can’t search for the FIDE Identification Number.
 That would make the process so much easier.

 Especially with non-European names or newly married players (= name changes!) there can be complications.